Annie-Zhu1210/Truck-Weigh-Station/README.md

-# Vehicle-Weigh-Station
+# Truck Weigh Station
-This is for the CASA0016 personal prject.
+This is for the CASA0016 personal project.